xmengkinaxis/CPP/System Design Interview Checklist.md

 <!-- TOC -->

+# 0 Interview Preparation
-# 0. Time Allocation
+## 0.1 Time Allocation
-Clarify the problem, break down the complext problem into parts, discuss the overall design, and deep dive into some components; identify and analyze the tradeoffs, recover from the failures;
+Clarify the problem, break down the complext problem into parts, discuss the overall design, and deep dive into some components; identify and analyze the tradeoffs, recover from the failures; <br>
 1. understand the problem and establish design core: ~10 minutes (3 - 10 m)
 2. Propose high-level design and get buy-in; -10 minutes (10 - 15 m)
 3. Design deep dive; 20 minutes (10 - 25 m)
 4. Wrap / Evaluation / feedback / discusson / question : 5 minutes (3 - 5 m)

-# NOTE:
-The key aspect of system design is to identify the problem area and trade off, and be able to justify a decision over another. <br>
-Get the skeleton in the place and then start optimizing (optimization is an evolutionary process) notch by notch; <br>
-Interviewrs are more interested in your thought process throughout the interview than in your final design.
-The success heavily depends on your ability to communicate your thought process and hold a discussion (collaborate). <br>
- assesses a candidate's ability to combine knowledge, theory, experience, and judgment toward solving a real-world engineering problem with significant ambiguity. <br>
-Demonstrate your thought process and domain-specific knowledge; Presentation matter.<br>
-It is critical to demonstrate your ability to recognize and evaluate trade-offs, as it reflects your understanding of various design aspects and their implications<br>

-* Lead and drive an Open-ended conversation as doing a demo or presentation;
-* Everything is a trade-off; Make points with justification; Defend your design;
-* Regularly monitor the time on track
-* Evaluate the solution, and engage in feedback, discussion and question;
-* Do NOT over-design or under-design;
-* No single-point failure (to achieve highly reliable, no data lost)
-* Identify potential bottlenecks and future problems (scale)
-* Describe failover and impacts on users and Service Level Agreements (SLAs)
-* Backup and disaster recovery
-* Usage patterns, and security

-* System design is similar to Object/Class Design.
-Why need such a class?
-Which method/function should it provide?
-Which information should it stores or manages?

-# Tips
+## 0.2 Tips on the process
 1. Discuss trade-offs with your interviewers
 2. Manage your time efficiently
 3. Start wide and end deep

+## 0.3 Interview Purpose
+* The key aspect of system design is to identify the problem area and trade off, and be able to justify a decision over another. <br>
+* assesses a candidate's ability to combine knowledge, theory, experience, and judgment toward solving a real-world engineering problem with significant ambiguity. <br>
+* Interviewrs are more interested in your thought process throughout the interview than in your final design.
+* The success heavily depends on your ability to communicate your thought process and hold a discussion (collaborate). <br>
+* Demonstrate your thought process and domain-specific knowledge; Presentation matter.<br>
+* It is critical to demonstrate your ability to recognize and evaluate trade-offs, as it reflects your understanding of various design aspects and their implications<br>

-## Expectations:
+## 0.4 Interview Expectations:
 * Mid-level System Designers
   * Be able to identify and address performance, scalability, and reliablility issues
   * be well-versed in various architectural styles, design patterns, and their trade-off